rolph-recto/serde_datalog/README.md

 The file `schemas/serde.dl` defines a more general schema that does not have this assumption, and thus can represent any value serializable by Serde.
-The `serde_datalog` tool generates facts in the former schema when applicable (i.e. when processing input in JSON or TOML file), but will generate facts that conform to the latter schema otherwise.
+The `serde_datalog` tool generates facts in the former schema when applicable (i.e. when processing input in JSON or TOML format), but will generate facts that conform to the latter schema otherwise.

 ### An Example with Recursion